 HARO, or Help a Reporter Out, is an online marketing tool that connects journalists with sources—over 55,000 journalists and more than 800,000 sources to be exact.

 Journalists create anonymous queries which are sent out to relevant sources three times a day via email and sources with the right expertise have the opportunity to respond.
-As a source, you would browse through the queries and, finding one where you can lend your expertise, respond to the query and connect with the journalist!
+As a source, you would browse through the queries and, finding one where you can lend your expertise, respond to the query and connect with the journalist.

-It’s one of the few ways you as a source can have journalists coming to you!
+It’s one of the few ways you as a source can have journalists coming to you.

-With great power comes great responsibility, however.
-In order to facilitate a smooth networking process, HARO has a somewhat extensive list of rules with strict policing (two strikes and you’re out—forever) in order to prevent people from wasting a journalist’s time or inappropriately trying to connect with them.
+However, in order to facilitate a smooth networking process, HARO has a somewhat extensive list of rules with strict policing (two strikes and you’re out—forever) in order to prevent people from wasting a journalist’s time or inappropriately trying to connect with them.

 Once you read through the rules, you’ll see how it all comes together to create one incredibly powerful networking tool for both journalists and sources.